sfc-gh-jsun/blogs_and_quickstarts/medium_fraud_detection_using_Snowflake_streams/medium_blog_fraud_detection.md

 Imagine **SnoCreditGuard**, a leading consumer reporting agency that monitors over 200 million credit profiles, partnering with **AlertFlow Communications**, a specialized communication service provider.
 When SnoCreditGuard's AI and machine learning models detect suspicious activity—like a sudden spike in credit inquiries from unfamiliar locations—they need to instantly notify affected consumers without overwhelming them with false alarms.

 The challenge: SnoCreditGuard processes 50+ million transactions daily in Snowflake, but only 0.02% warrant immediate consumer notification.
-Meanwhile, AlertFlow must deliver these critical alerts through multiple channels (email, SMS, push notifications) while maintaining 99.9% deliverability and sub-second latency.
+Meanwhile, AlertFlow must deliver these critical alerts through multiple channels (email, SMS, push notifications) while maintaining 99.9% deliverability and very low latency.

 This comprehensive guide demonstrates how to build the **production-ready fraud detection pipeline** that powers this partnership—a system that combines Snowflake's Change Data Capture (CDC) streams with AWS communication services to deliver **intelligent, personalized fraud alerts** that consumers actually need.